Diglettss/Flashcards/planning/user_stories.md

 ## User Roles

 - **"The Student"**
-  * *a user who is seeking help with their studying*
+  * *a user who plans to use the app as an additional study tool to reinforce learning*

 - **"The Instructor"**
-  * *a user who wants to help guide their student's studying, in & out of class*
+  * *a user who wants to help students by creating material on the app to supplement lesson topics covered in a classroom setting*

 ## User Personas